Teavaro/FunnelConnect-iOS-SDK/README.md

 # FunnelConnectSDK_iOS
-Swift Package Manager of the Funnel connect SDK.
+Swift Package Manager of the FunnelConnect SDK.